Rudy Concepción

-Rodolfo Joaquín Concepción, (1912 – 1940) was a popular Filipino film actor during the 1930s.
+Rodolfo Joaquín Concepción, (1912 – June 21, 1940) was a popular Filipino film actor during the 1930s.
 He was dubbed Ang Idolong Kayumanggi (Brown Idol).

 Career

-Concepción made his film debut in 1935, in Kundiman ng Puso (Song of Heart).
+Concepción made his film debut in 1935, in Kundiman ng Puso (Song of the Heart).

 He was often paired romantically in films with the soprano Rosario Moreno, with whom he co-starred in Mapait na Lihim (1938).
 Concepcion himself was also a notable singer, with a distinctive singing style.
 Unusual for actors of the time, his own singing voice was used.